RadioShack: No-contract wireless

 On September 5, 2012, RadioShack in a partnership with Cricket Wireless, began offering its own branded no-contract wireless services using Cricket and Sprint's nationwide networks.
 The service was discontinued on August 7, 2014; clients who had already purchased the service from RadioShack continue to receive service from Cricket Wireless.

 Cycling team sponsorship

 In 2009, the company became the main sponsor of a new cycling team, Team RadioShack, with Lance Armstrong and Johan Bruyneel.
 RadioShack featured Armstrong in a number of television commercials and advertising campaigns.
 RadioShack came under fire for having Armstrong as a spokesperson in 2011, when allegations that the cyclist had used performance-enhancing drugs surfaced.

-Lawsuits and litigation
+Lawsuits

-In April 2004, AutoZone brought suit against RadioShack for using the name PowerZone to promote a section of its retail stores, citing trademark infringement.
-The lawsuit was dropped in June the same year due to lack of evidence.
+In September 1999, AutoZone, Inc., sued Tandy Corp., then the owner of RadioShack, in a federal district court in Tennessee for infringing the AutoZone trademark by using the name "PowerZone" for a section in RadioShack's retail stores.
+In November 2001, the district court granted Tandy's motion for summary judgment to dismiss the case, finding that AutoZone failed to prove that the use of "PowerZone" infringed the "AutoZone" trademark.
+AutoZone appealed that decision.
+In June 2004, the federal court of appeals affirmed the district court's dismissal of the case.

 In June 2011, a customer sued Sprint and RadioShack after finding pornography on their newly purchased cell phones.